Jumpscale/portal9/docs/Howto/How-to-load-actors-of-local-appserver-and-work-with-actors.md

 Loading and working with actors
 ===============================

-When calling j.portal.server.loadActorsInProcess(), then by default system actors will be available under j.apps.system
+When calling j.portal.tools.server.loadActorsInProcess(), then by default system actors will be available under j.apps.system

 ```python